Manifold Learning

 1. Method for manifold learning:

-• max iterations: maximum number of optimization interactions
+• max iterations: maximum number of times optimization is run

 • initialization: method for initialization of the algorithm (PCA or random)